othmansamih/othmansamih/README.md

  👨‍💻 A passionate data scientist and AI enthusiast, currently based in France

- 🎓 I’m currently pursuing a Master’s in Artificial Intelligence at IA School and exploring AI-driven solutions
+ 🎓 I recently graduated with a Master’s in Artificial Intelligence from IA School, where I focused on developing AI-driven solutions.

  ⚡ I’m delving deeper into computer vision, natural language processing, and building real-world AI systems